aosp-mirror/platform_development/sdk/support_README.txt

 *** V13 ***

-Provides the same features as v4, plus:
+v13/android-support-v13.jar provides the same features as v4, plus:
 - FragmentPagerAdapter: Implementation of PagerAdapter that represents each page as a Fragment.

 v13/src/ is the source code for the compatibility library, not including the v4 source